 Great teachers are lifetime learners.

-A school teacher will collect materials for their class from various sources including training materials, other teachers, books, seminars and from materials used in past years.
-Likewise a coach will use materials from coaching books, websites, other coaches, and clinics.
-Others have faced many of the challenges that you’ll face.
-Learn from them.
-Know what you know; and look for outside resource help on the stuff you don’t know.
+A school teacher will collect materials for their class from various sources, including training materials, other teachers, books, seminars, and materials used in past years.
+Likewise, a coach will use materials from coaching books, websites, other coaches, and clinics.

 Great teachers communicate their expectations effectively.